jheel2006/daah/_pages/dln.md

 ## **Conclusion**

 Digital literacy isn’t a static skill—it’s an evolving practice of **learning, experimenting, and reflecting**.
 As I continue my studies, I want to deepen my understanding of **AI, computational media, and UI/UX design**, while developing a **critical perspective on technology**.
-The **interdisciplinary nature** of my work in **Computer Science and Interactive Media** provides a unique space to explore how **technology, creativity, and ethics intersect**—something I hope to refine further this semester.
+The **interdisciplinary nature** of my work in **Computer Science and Interactive Media** provides a space to explore how **technology, creativity, and ethics intersect**—something I hope to refine further this semester.

 ---

 ## **Next Steps: Documenting My Changes in GitHub**

-> _I will document my work by committing these changes on GitHub, using clear commit messages._
+> _I documented my work by committing these changes on GitHub, using clear commit messages.

 ### **GitHub Commits:**